ishaqibrahimbot/auto-regression/README.md

 index.html: HTML file that loads p5.js and tensorflow.js
 autoreg.js: File that contains all the code p5.js: Loaded into the html file

+## Inspiration

+This program is inspired by The Coding Train's video in which he uses Tensorflow.js for quadratic polynomial regression using p5.js.
+It (obviously) uses ideas and a lot of the code from his main implementation, but also has features and code written/added by me.